quip/quip-api/samples/baqup/README.md

 * Images in documents
 * Contacts

-You may run into rate limitting issues depending on the size of your account.
+You may run into rate limiting issues depending on the size of your account.

 Resuming of interrupted backups is currently not supported.